toggledbits/lexpjs/README.md

 If it finds an element with a key equal to the name, the value is assumed to be a function it can call.

-Note in the above example that we declared our function with an uppercase letter "R" in the name, but when we made the context assignment, the context element key is all lower case.
+Note in the above example that we declared our function with an uppercase letter "R" in the name, but when we made the context assignment to "toradians", the context element key is all lower case.
 This means that any expression would also need to use all lower case.
-The name used in evaluation is the name of the key, not the actual name of the actual function.
+The name used in evaluation is the name of the *key* in `__func`, not the actual name of the actual function (if it has one).
 As a further example, `degToRad` is also defined as an expression function that is implemented by `toRadians()`, showing that there's no required parity between the name used in the expression context and the name of the function implementing it.